hcs7194-au19/gene-expression-SuTomato/4 - Set up R script: Alignment.md

-Once you submited the Batch job for Indexing, in the mean time you can edit the next script, also by using nano or the online editor from OSC:
+Once you submitted the Batch job for Indexing, in the mean time you can edit the next script, also by using nano or the online editor from OSC:
 The script looks like this (it is also available to download it through GitHub):
 ```
 nano SubreadIndexNew.R